dvu28/research-portal/README.md

 - Leverages React Routers, which will set up client-side navigation for users to interact and navigate through screens of the portal

 **Back-End:**
 The backend takes the users interaction and does certain operations depending on how each kind of roles interact with the portal.
-This is also known as CRUD.
-Create, Read, Update, and Delete.<br>
+This also includes CRUD operations: Create, Read, Update, and Delete.
+Integration of API's play a huge part as it is the instructions of how the portal will work.
+The server will be repsonsible for operations such as security, uploaded/downloaded materials, launching notebook sessions, CRUD and serving specific data for stakeholders. <br>
 <br>
 <ins>Node.js with Express Server:</ins>
 - Used to build RESTful APIs, which is the Express API gateway